Command line options and configuration files

 Combining configuration files and command-line options

-One useful use of configuration files is to specify a base configuration that can be augmented or modified.
+One useful use of configuration files is to specify a base configuration that can be augmented or modified by other configuration files or command-line arguments.

-argument and even if they come before it.
+argument (i.e. even if they come before it).
+This means that

 :